 Cracks can form in foundations new and old, and commonly appear on your basement walls or floor.
 These cracks can vary in size depending on the amount of water pressure around the exterior of the foundation.
-It is common to see staining, moisture or dampness on the floor or walls after a heavy or saturating rainfall.
+It is common to see staining, moisture, or dampness on the floor or walls after heavy or saturating rainfall.
 In addition, you may have noticed some discolored, textured, musty build-up on your walls and floor.
 This mold and mildew build-up can appear in many different areas, and thrive in a moist, damp environment.
-Mold and mildew can cause serious health conditions such as as allergies, headaches, sinus problems, and asthma.
+Mold and mildew can cause serious health conditions such as allergies, headaches, sinus problems, and asthma.
 Also, you may have the issue of dry rot.
-Dry rot affects the walls, baseboards, joists, floor or the bottom of a wooden staircase and occurs when moisture comes in contact with wood for any length of time.
+Dry rot affects the walls, baseboards, joists, floor, or the bottom of a wooden staircase and occurs when moisture comes in contact with wood for any length of time.
 This is due to excess moisture entering the foundation through your walls and floor.
 Dry rot fungus is also a major health concern.
-Finally, If you are noticing any kind of basement water seepage, your foundation has already entered into an advanced stage of disrepair.
+Finally, If you are noticing any kind of basement water seepage, your foundation has already entered an advanced stage of disrepair.
 Serious structural problems such as bowing and buckling of the foundation walls and floor are more likely to occur.
-You may also begin to notice mold, mildew, musty orders, bugs and insects or even mud after a rainfall.
+You may also begin to notice mold, mildew, musty orders, bugs, insects, or even mud after a rainfall.
 Everdry Michigan is proud to be a premier basement waterproofing and foundation repair company.
 Our services are permanent which is why we offer a Lifetime guarantee on most of our services.
 Everdry Michigan is an expert basement waterproofing company that can help you with basement leaks and flooding with our waterproofing services.
 We are happy to say we’ve helped many families repair their foundations and take back basements so they can enjoy their homes for a long time to come.
 Give us a call today so we can start helping you!

 Facts About Warren